comp110-lytle/comp110/site/resources/practice/dicts.md

 # Questions

 ## Conceptual
+For the following, you must prove your answer to each question.
+Prove using either memory diagrams or code in VS code.

 1. Dictionaries in Python can have duplicate keys.
 (T/F)
 2. Dictionaries in Python can be nested, meaning a dictionary can contain another dictionary as a value.
 (T/F)